The Elimu Scholarship Program

 Profile of the Elimu Fund

-The Elimu Kenya Scholarship Fund (Elimu Fund) is a 501(c)(3) charitable organization that seeks contributions from individuals, groups, corporations, and foundations to provide hope, opportunity, and access to education through scholarships to Kenyan students and orphans with financial needs who display academic excellence and a desire to make a meaningful contribution to society.
+The Elimu Kenya Scholarship Fund (Elimu Fund) is a 501(c)(3) charitable organisation that seeks contributions from individuals, groups, corporations, and foundations to provide hope, opportunity, and access to education through scholarships to Kenyan students and orphans with financial needs who display academic excellence and a desire to make a meaningful contribution to society.
 The Elimu Fund was officially launched on July 23, 2005.

 Elimu Funds and Setbacks